 Quicken Willmaker & Trust

 Nolo (formerly Nolo Press) has been publishing DIY legal books since the 1970s.
 It publishes a book-and-software kit called Quicken Willmaker & Trust.
-Amazon sells the 2021 edition for $39.
+Amazon sells the 2022 edition for $97 but you can get a used copy of the previous editions for much less.

 The 500-page book explains what the documents do and how you should go about them.
 The included software on a CD uses an interview format that leads you to complete the documents based on your preferences.
 This approach is similar to how tax software works.